Don DeLillo: An Annotated Bibliography

 "Assassination Aura."
 Introduction to Libra (printing 22), Penguin, 2006.
 There are five numbered sections that discuss reverberations of the assassination, such as the 1975 Ant Farm recreation in Dealey Plaza, along with new efforts to scientifically determine the number of shots from a dictaphone recording made that day.
 The piece itself is dated May 2005.

-Letter to Norman Mailer (May 1995).
+Letters to Norman Mailer (Nov.
+1991 & May 1995).
 Included in the first issue of The Mailer Review is a selection of Images from the Ransom Center Archive, Fall 2007.
-About the two authors' connection to Lee Harvey Oswald.
-A portion is posted on the Libra page.
+The first letter is about Mailer's Harlot's Ghost, the 1995 exchange about the two authors' connection to Lee Harvey Oswald.
+A portion of the May '95 letter is posted on the Libra page.

 Remarks at memorial for David Foster Wallace (Oct 23, 2008, NYC).
 Published in Harper's magazine, January 2009, pg.
 30. A portion is posted on the Events page.

 "Staring at the wall".
-Picador edition of Underworld, August, 2015.
+Picador edition of Underworld, August, 2015, and included in subsequent printings of the Scribner paperback.
 A short afterword to the Picador reprint of Underworld from DeLillo.
 Online at the Internet Archive.

 "Man at the Window".
 Essay included in the Oct.
 2021 Scribner paperback edition of The Silence, dated April 1, 2021.

-"Preface, 2022".
-Brief piece introducing White Noise, included in the Library of America Don DeLillo: Three Novels of the 1980s edition, published Nov.
+"Preface(s), 2022".
+Brief pieces introducing The Names, White Noise and Libra, included in the Library of America Don DeLillo: Three Novels of the 1980s edition, published Nov.
 2022.

 Quick Links: Novels Stories Excerpts Plays Essays Interviews Articles Blurbs